liuqing02/MyOS/README.md

 # MyOS
-Write a simple operating system from scratch
+Power-on self-check to kernel boot：Write a simple operating system from scratch